tayapro/wizy/README.md

 # Purpose

-Our goals:
+Who wouldn't want to be on a sandy beach by the ocean when it's raining in Ireland in the middle of July? <br >
+The WIZY hangman web application is a classic word-guessing game with a sunny vacation theme.
+Guess a word, save as many lives as possible, and discover your destination.
+It could be a stroll in the nearest park, a quick weekend trip to see your grandma, or a long vacation on a beach by the ocean.

+In this game, lives are represented by travel essentials such as sunglasses, a suitcase, a hat, a camera, etc. The words to guess are based on common themes and vary in difficulty levels.

+The goals are to create a challenging and enjoyable experience with different difficulty levels, easy-to-use controls, and attractive animations.
+The main objective is to make learning new words fun and entertaining.

-The website is built using HTML, CSS and Javascript as a Portfolio Project#2 for the Code Institute's Full Stack Developer(e-Commerce) course.
+The WIZY web app is built using HTML, CSS and Javascript as a Portfolio Project#2 for the Code Institute's Full Stack Developer(e-Commerce) course.

 [The live WIZY website](https://tayapro.github.io/wizy/)